“Comprehensive care” is a collaborative approach to treatment. Here’s why it’s such effective migraine care.

 This approach addresses the whole patient and what they need from a range of different medical professionals.
 We know that a patient’s migraine care is improved when migraine symptoms and medical history is analyzed in this collaborative way.

-This kind of mind-body support is hugely beneficial for people with migraine.
-Migraine spills into all aspects of our lives and needs a multi-pronged strategy to keep it in check.
+This kind of mind-body support is hugely beneficial for people with migraine, because migraine spills into all aspects of our lives, requiring a multi-pronged strategy to keep it in check.
 When your “team” coordinates therapies and lifestyle modifications tailored just for you, the results can be not only very effective but—because your migraine is getting such rigor of attention—may not be possible without the team approach.

 Treatments for migraine available at a comprehensive care center might include: